Conversion in progress ...

 Day 91–105 (or later): Notice of Trustee's Sale (NOTS) is Recorded

-This notice must be posted at the property and recorded at least 21 days before the auction date.
+This notice sets the foreclosure sale date and must be recorded and posted at least 21 days before the auction.

 Day 112+: Property Can Be Sold at Auction

-The property can be sold no earlier than 21 days after the NOTS is recorded.
+The property can be sold at auction as soon as 21 days after the Notice of Trustee Sale is recorded.

 First Step To Stop Foreclosure